SimonSays-PM4/simon-says/README.md

 ## Documentation

-You can find the end-user guide [here](https://simonsays-pm4.github.io/simon-says/).
+You can find the end-user guide [here](https://simonsays-pm4.github.io/simon-says/).\
+If you want to update the documentation, please read more in the [documentation README](documentation/retype/README.md).

 ## License